Guess what? A banana split sundae made with coffee ice cream instead of the more traditional vanilla or chocolate is so totally yummy.

 While a traditional banana split sundae is all about the bananas and chocolate sauce, the coffee ice cream adds a whole new dimension to this one.

 You don’t need as much chocolate sauce because of all that flavor.
 It’s a little less sweet than a regular banana split – a little more grown-up and sophisticated.

 This is really simple, and you can make it in whatever order you want, but just for fun I photographed my own creation stage by stage.

 I start by slicing a banana in half, lengthwise.
 I put the two halves into the bowl.
 You could definitely do this with two whole bananas, one on either side of the bowl.
 It just depends on how hungry you are.

-By the way, if you’re wondering where to get a bowl like this, it was the “medium white oval bowl” at Cost Plus World Market.
+By the way, if you’re wondering where to get a bowl like this, it was one like this at Amazon.

 The bananas want to be close to the chocolate syrup – indulge them.
 You don’t need a lot at this point because there’s going to be more syrup later.

 Don’t they look happy?
 The coffee ice cream comes next.
 I use two scoops, but you could get by with three if you’re really feeling it.

 After having coffee, sometimes we all go a little bit nuts, right?
 So it’s only natural to sprinkle some almond slivers over the coffee ice cream.